The magnet has been exceptionally helpful since the day it was discovered.

 OK, so are you still feeling concerned about magnetic smartphone mounts?

-3. A Real-life Test - Take PITAKA MagEZ Mount Qi for example
+3. A Real-Life Test: PITAKA MagEZ Mount Qi

-The MagEZ Mount Qi has been highly praised for its other useful functions too, it has the security and simplicity of magnetic mounting along with the ability to wirelessly fast charge your phone at the same time; automatically aligning itself, all of which I have covered in another article Here are 5 Reasons why you really need a Magnetic Car Mount for your Phone, it’s definitely worth taking a closer look.
+The MagEZ Mount Qi has been highly praised for its other useful functions too.
+It has the security and simplicity of magnetic mounting along with the ability to wirelessly fast charge your phone at the same time; automatically aligning itself, all of which I have covered in another article Here are 5 Reasons why you really need a Magnetic Car Mount for your Phone.

 The Bottom Line